Slide

 Meditate in the Tenryuji Temple garden.

-Climb up to the tower of Himeji Castle, the best-preserved samurai castle in Japan.
+Climb up to the tower of Himeji Castle, the best-preserved samurai castle in Japan during our Extension.

-Visit Naoshima Island, home of the renowned Benesse Art Site, perhaps Japan’s leading home of modern art.
+Visit Naoshima Island, home of the renowned Benesse Art Site, perhaps Japan’s leading home of modern art OR

-Contemplate the historic significance of Hiroshima, then tour Miyajima Island whose Shinto gate is at sea or on land, depending on the tide on our Extension.
+Contemplate the historic significance of Hiroshima, then tour Miyajima Island whose Shinto gate is at sea or on land, depending on the tide during our Extension.

 Overview